 We have been so excited to make this recipe, and it did not disappoint.
 Apple season is always highly anticipated around our test kitchen — apples are so versatile.
 We know that bacon and apples go well together.
 This recipe takes the best of the sweet and the savory and combines them into one delicious bite!

 Not everybody likes apple pie.
 Some people just don’t like pie in general.
 But regardless of what your preference is, most would agree that pie can be hard to make– especially the crust.
 I always recommend a crisp or cobbler over a pie for beginning bakers.
 The crisp mixture is much easier to make than a pastry, and it’s still delicious.

 We start with apples.
 There are many opinions about what type of apple is best for baking.
 I say the best apple for baking is the one that’s on sale in your grocery store.
 We used Granny Smith in this recipe.

 The crisp mixture is simple: flour, oats, and our Fresh Churned Cinnamon Honey Butter.
 The butter adds the perfect amount of cinnamon sweetness.
-And add chopped-up cooked bacon.
+And add crumbled cooked bacon.
 Mix it right into the crisp mixture.

 Spread this on top of the apples and bake — it’s that easy!

 Bacon Apple CrispCourse: Dessert

 5 Granny Smith apples, peeled, cored, and sliced

 ½ tsp vanilla

 - For the topping, mix oats and flour.
 Cut in butter until you have crumbly mixture.
 Stir in crumbled bacon.